tokio-rs/axum/axum/src/docs/middleware.md

 ## Applying multiple middleware

-Its recommended to use [`tower::ServiceBuilder`] to apply multiple middleware at once, instead of calling `layer` (or `route_layer`) repeatedly:
+It's recommended to use [`tower::ServiceBuilder`] to apply multiple middleware at once, instead of calling `layer` (or `route_layer`) repeatedly:

 ```rust